Witchcraft Today

-Whilst by the time of writing, Gardner had been initiated into the religion, and had formed his own coven, he did not state this in the book, instead he "posed as a disinterested anthropologist".
-The introduction to the book was written by Margaret Murray, who had widely supported the witch-cult hypothesis in the 1920s and 1930s through her books The Witch-Cult in Western Europe and The God of the Witches.
-In her introduction, she stated that:
+Whilst by the time of writing, Gardner had been initiated into the religion, and had formed his own coven, he did not state this in the book.
+Instead he "posed as a disinterested anthropologist".
+The introduction to the book was written by Margaret Murray, the main proponent of the discredited witch-cult hypothesis in the 1920s and 1930s.
+In her introduction, she stated:

 In the book Gardner also repeats the claim, which had originated with Matilda Joslyn Gage, that 9 million victims were killed in the European witch-hunts."
 Current scholarly estimates of the number of people executed for witchcraft during this time period vary between about 40,000 and 100,000.

 The book contains seven photographs; one depicting the author, another a magician's circle at the Museum of Magic and Witchcraft, a memorial to those killed in the witch hunts, two further images of rooms in the museum, a statue of a horned god, and a painting of a male witch."